evanwill/go-go-ghpages-b/content/3-blog.md

 - The variables included in the example are based on options the [Minima](https://github.com/jekyll/minima){:target="_blank" rel="noopener"} (v.3) theme supports--they could be different depending on the theme or project you are creating.
 Documentation for each theme should tell you what variables can be used to customize the template.

 {% capture themes %}
+**Note:** using a `theme` is optional and definitely not necessary!
+Jekyll themes provide a handy starting point so you can focus on content creation, but a pre-made theme is not required.
+You can build out the framework of your site however you want.

 In this example we set the `remote_theme` to the official Jekyll theme [Minima](https://github.com/jekyll/minima){:target="_blank" rel="noopener"}.
 Following the pattern `remote_theme: username/repositoryname` allows you to use any theme that is hosted in a GitHub repository ([browse options](https://github.com/topics/jekyll-theme){:target="_blank" rel="noopener"}).